The Hidden Uncertainty in a Neural Networks Activations: Experiments

 \subsection{Regression}

-As a simple regression experiment, we train regressors on data sampled from $f(x) = \frac{1}{2} \left( \sin (4 \pi x - \frac{\pi}{2}) + x \right)$ for $x \in \lbrack -1, 1\rbrack$\footnote{The function was designed to be naturally normalised to $[-1, 1] \rightarrow [-1, 1]$}.
-The training data and methods are illustrated in figure~\ref{fig:toy_regression}.
-We evaluate the estimate of epistemic uncertainty in the gap of the training data.
-Experimental details can be found in the supplementary material.
+As a simple regression experiment, we train regressors on data sampled from $f(x) = \frac{1}{2} \left( \sin (4 \pi x - \frac{\pi}{2}) + x \right)$ for $x \in \lbrack -1, 1\rbrack$\footnote{Designed to be naturally normalised to $[-1, 1] \rightarrow [-1, 1]$}.
+The training data and methods are illustrated in fig.~\ref{fig:toy_regression}.
+We train on the gray outlined data with a simple four-layer perceptron, extract embeddings at the penultimate layer (following our findings from section~\ref{experiments:image_classification}) and fit the density with a~\ac{cnf}.
 For inference, we perform numerical integration to evaluate the likelihood of the latent vectors.
+The same architecture is used for the ensemble.
+The \ac{gp} has a RBF kernel with parameters fit to the training data.

-Figure~\ref{fig:toy_regression} shows a comparison of the latent density approach (a) to a Bayesian Deep Learning method~\cite{lakshminarayanan2017simple} (b) and a Gaussian process (c).
-The estimated uncertainty for each method is shown in violet elevation surfaces.
-All methods show growing uncertainty with further distance to the training data, indicating that latent densities also carry uncertainty information about epistemic uncertainty in regression networks.
-For a better evaluation, we compare $-\log p(\textbf{z}_i^\star)$ against other epistemic uncertainty methods in figure~\ref{fig:toy_regression_epistemic}.
-We observe that all methods follow the expected behaviour of high uncertainty in the gray data gap and low uncertainty in the region of the training data, while this uncertainty is slightly increasing towards the boundaries of the training distribution for the ensemble and the latent density.
+Fig.~\ref{fig:toy_regression} compares the latent density approach (a) to a Deep Ensemble (b) and a \ac{gp} (c).
+All methods show growing uncertainty with further distance to the training data, indicating that latent densities also contain information about epistemic uncertainty in regression networks.
+For a better evaluation, we compare $-\log p(\textbf{z}_i^\star)$ against other epistemic uncertainty methods in fig.~\ref{fig:toy_regression_epistemic}.
+We observe that all methods follow the expected behaviour of high uncertainty in the gray data gap and low uncertainty in the region of the training data, while the estimated epistemic uncertainty is slightly increasing towards the boundaries of the training distribution for the ensemble and the latent density.